hbc/NGS_Data_Analysis_Course/sessionVI/lessons/07_git_github.md

  create mode 100644 pluto.txt
 ~~~

-> ### Review changes {.challenge}
->
+***
+**Exercises**

-> The Owner push commits to the repository without giving any information
-> to the Collaborator.
-How can the Collaborator find out what has changed with
+1. The Owner push commits to the repository without giving any information to the Collaborator.
+How can the Collaborator find out what has changed with command line?
-> command line?
 And on GitHub?

->
-> ### Comment changes in GitHub {.challenge}
->
-> The Collaborator has some questions about one line change made by the Owner and
-> has some suggestions to propose.
+2. The Collaborator has some questions about one line change made by the Owner and has some suggestions to propose.

->
-> With GitHub, it is possible to comment the diff of a commit.
-Over the line of
-> code to comment, a blue comment icon appears to open a comment window.
+With GitHub, it is possible to comment the diff of a commit.
+Over the line of code to comment, a blue comment icon appears to open a comment window.

->
-> The Collaborator posts its comments and suggestions using GitHub interface.
+The Collaborator posts his/her comments and suggestions using GitHub interface.
+***

 ## Resolving conflicts